Connecting, Rethinking and Embracing Difference

 The project seeks to develop a space for discussion and debate about the interplay of identities, orientations, desires, pleasures, taboos, relations, behaviours and practices of sex and sexuality in a global context and across a range of critical, contextual and cultural perspectives.
 Seeking to encourage innovative, creative, inter, multi and post disciplinary dialogues, we welcome papers from all disciplines, professions and vocations which struggle to understand what it is to be sexual and how sex and sexuality are negotiated and lived.
 We particularly welcome papers that explore the creative spaces where biology, sexology, psychology, psychoanalysis, sociology, arts and humanities, philosophy and contemporary theories and critiques – social constructionism, queer theory, crip theory and affect theory – collide, oppose, conjoin and intermesh, bringing one another to fruitful crisis.

 We welcome traditional papers, panels, workshop proposals and other forms of performance – recognising that different disciplines express themselves in different mediums and seek submissions on any of the following themes:

 – Homogeneity and heterogeneity, sameness and diversity, identity and fluid sexualities.

-- Theories sexuality – merging social constructionism, queer theory, crip theory and affect theory.
+– Theories on sexuality – merging social constructionism, queer theory, crip theory and affect theory.

-- The other from within; unfixed sexualities, fluid identities; a sexual ethics for our times.
+– Trans issues, unfixed sexualities, fluid identities; a sexual ethics for our times.

 – Acts and interactions; representations and symbols.